roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Enable GPU sharing.md

     **Note:** To query detailed information about GPU sharing, run the kubectl inspect cgpu -d command.

-2. Use the following YAML file to create containers that share one GPU:
+2. Deploy a sample application that has GPU sharing enabled and request 3 GB of GPU memory for the application.

     ```
-    apiVersion: apps/v1beta1
+    apiVersion: apps/v1
     kind: StatefulSet

     metadata: